The meeting place is on the corner of Turner Lane and High Street, Whiston. This is easily located, just around the corner from the Sitwell Arms pub.

 - Ride directly behind the wheel in front – if you cycle in the middle of the two wheels in front of you, you WILL push the cyclist on your outside into the path of passing vehicles.

 - Talk and communicate – i.e. point out with hand signals or calls hazards in the road (potholes, manhole covers etc), and let lead riders know if a rider is getting dropped or traffic is building up behind.
-See below for a list of standard calls and signals to use.

 - If you are in the front, remember that people are following your calls.
 If you make a decision to pull out on a roundabout or junction, you need to call "Clear" or "Wait" to warn the pack of hazards.